gnachman/iterm2-website/source/_includes/documentation-edit-menu.md

 #### Edit > Select Current Command
 Requires shell integration to be installed.
 Selects the text of the current command entered at the command prompt.

+#### Edit > Find > Find
+Opens or focuses the find panel.
+Select the down arrow to the left of the search field to open the options menu, which lets you select case insensitivity and regular expression options.
+The default case sensitivity option of "Smart Case Sensitivity" performs a case-sensitive search if the search query contains any upper case letters.
+Otherwise, a case-insensitive search is performed.

 #### Edit > Find > Find URLs
 Searches the current session for URLish looking strings.